Fortune cookies were first made in Kyoto, Japan, but are now served with most dishes in Asian cuisine.

 There are strong ethical reasons that lead stricter vegans to avoid any of the questionable ingredients I’ve mentioned above.

-While the ingredients are either plant-based or artificially-made, there’s a connection between them and animal suffering.
+While the ingredients are plant-based or artificially-made, there’s a link to animal suffering.

-If you’re a brand-new vegan, this may come as a surprise, but there is a chance sugar may be refined with an animal-based decolorizer.
+If you’re a brand-new vegan, this may come as a surprise, but there is a chance sugar may be filtered with an animal-based product called bone char.

 Typically, sugar comes from two plant-based sources: sugarcanes and beets.